dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 Host: server.example.com
 ```

-If the OP does not support key binding for the client, it MUST return the OAuth error **TBC**
+If the OP does not support the `dpop` scope, it MUST return an error response with the error code `invalid_scope` per [RFC6749] 5.2.

 ## Authentication Request - Device Authorization Flow